Annabanana80/SharkReef/README.md

 Greetings!
 This is a project that I am currently working on for a small business.

-The buisiness is called Shark Reef Transportation are in the logistics industry and asked me to redo their website.
+The company Shark Reef Transportation are in the logistics industry and asked me to redo their website.

 For this project, I am using HTML5, CSS3, jQuery, and Materialize.
 For the contact form, I may use PHP or an API.